 The total consumption of the cluster can be limited with the maximal capacity of the grid connection point.
 To optimize this functionality, user charging preferences and EV onboard charger's characteristics must be known or estimated.
-User charging preferences can be obtained by the charger when user enters his preferences into the charging station's touch screen, into mobile app or charging station calculates them using the preferences prediction algorithm with the historic charging data.
+User charging preferences can be obtained by the charger when user enters his preferences into the charging station's settings.
+Charging station calculates them using the preferences prediction algorithm with the historic charging data.

 When several chargers are installed behind the grid connection point the control algorithm must decide how to distribute the current available for charging to individual charging sessions (EVs) where all users' charging preferences must be satisfied all the time.

 Algorithm must also prevent grid connection point overload if the full charging power of all charging station in cluster would cause overload.